griffithlab/pVACtools/docs/pvacfuse/filter_commands.rst

 corresponds to the median ic50 score of all prediction algorithms used to create the report.
 Be default, the binding filter runs on the ``median`` binding affinity.

+By default, entries with ``NA`` values will be included in the output.
+This behavior can be turned off by using the ``--exclude-NAs`` flag.

 ..
 Coverage Filter
  ---------------